pubnub/pubnub-mcp-server/resources/sdk_docs/unity_publish-and-subscribe.md

 ### Response

-- Timetoken: long – signal timetoken.
+- Timetoken: long — Signal timetoken.

 ## Subscribe

 Opens a TCP socket and listens for messages and events on specified entities.
 Initialize with subscribeKey.

-- After subscribe(), client receives new messages.
-- Configure automaticRetry to reconnect and fetch available messages after a disconnect.
+Configure automaticRetry to reconnect and fetch available messages after disconnect.

 ### Subscription scope

-- Subscription: entity-scoped (for example, a specific channel).
+- Subscription: Created from an entity (e.g., a Channel), scoped to that entity.
-- SubscriptionSet: client-scoped; can include multiple subscriptions.
+- SubscriptionSet: Created from the PubNub client, scoped to the client and can include multiple subscriptions.

-All events are delivered through attached listeners.
+The event listener is a single point for messages, signals, and events.
 See Event listeners.

 ### Create a subscription

-Keep a strong reference to each Subscription/SubscriptionSet to keep them alive.
+Keep a strong reference to each Subscription/SubscriptionSet so it stays in memory.

 ```
 // entity-based, local-scoped